PatrickVuProjects/PatrickVuProjects/README.md

 Data Analyst | Business Analyst
 ------------

 I have listed some projects I have worked on in SQL and Python.
-Thanks for taking a look!
+Please take a look around!

 * ✉️  You can contact me at [patrickvuanalyst@gmail.com](mailto:patrickvuanalyst@gmail.com)
 * 🧠  I'm learning SQL, Python, and Tableau